Tom Catlin

-Thomas Allen Catlin (September 8, 1931 – June 7, 2008) was an American football player and coach.
-He spent a total of 37 years in the National Football League, including stints as defensive coordinator with the Buffalo Bills (1978–1982) and Seattle Seahawks (1983–1992).
+Thomas Allen Catlin (September 8, 1931 – June 7, 2008) was an American professional football player and coach.
+He spent a total of 37 years in the National Football League (NFL), including stints as defensive coordinator with the Buffalo Bills (1978–1982) and Seattle Seahawks (1983–1992).
 Earlier, he had been a pilot in the United States Air Force.
 He was born in Ponca City, Oklahoma and died in Seattle, Washington.